 Fiber helps to keep the digestive tract flowing, by adding bulk to the stool and keeping bowel movements soft and regular.
 In addition, it feeds friendly gut bacteria, thus preventing digestive conditions like constipation, inflammatory bowel disease (IBS), and diverticulitis.

 Last but not least, fiber can lower the risk of developing chronic diseases, such as colon cancer, heart disease, and type 2 diabetes.

 As hinted above, the effects of whole beets, beet juice, and powder on sports endurance and performances are attracting increasing interest, especially from the fitness community.

 The merit goes, again, to dietary nitrate.
 These compounds found in beetroots are then metabolized into nitric oxide inside the body.
 Nitric oxide is a gas with numerous physiological roles, including blood vessel dilation, muscle contraction, and transmission of nerve signals.

 These processes are especially helpful when it comes to high-intensity, heart-pumping exercises like running, cycling, swimming, and other forms of aerobic exercise.
-In addition, researchers have concluded that nitrate supplementation can effectively lower the oxygen demand also in endurance sports.
+In addition, researchers have concluded that nitrate supplementation can effectively lower the oxygen demand in endurance sports.
 Two cups of beetroot juice can be enough to provide a 1 to 3 percent improvement in performance.
 This result is significant enough to give a professional athlete a real competitive advantage.